j0zsef/josephfnevin/src/content/projects/personal-site-react.md

 ```

 ## Deployment
-I deployed the site using AWS.
-I used S3 to host the site and Cloudfront to serve the site.
-I also used Route 53 to manage the domain.
+I deployed the site using Netlify.
+I used Netlify to host the site and manage the domain.
-TBD - I will write a blog post on how I deployed the site.

 ## Sources
 - Source Code: [here](https://github.com/j0zsef/josephfnevin)